cruxstack/terraform-aws-yopass/README.md

 # Terraform Module: Yopass (via AWS Serverless)

-This Terraform module deploys a [Yopass](https://github.com/jhaals/yopass) server in a serverless architecture using AWS Lambda and DynamoDB.
-Yopass is a service for generating and sharing secrets in a secure manner.
-You can visit the [demo website](https://yopass.se/) to see Yopass in action.
+This Terraform module deploys a [Yopass](https://github.com/jhaals/yopass) server using a serverless architecture on AWS.
+By leveraging AWS Lambda, DynamoDB, and CloudFront, this module allows you to run Yopass in a highly available, scalable, and cost-effective manner, adhering to a pay-per-use model.

+[Yopass](https://github.com/jhaals/yopass) is an open-source project for generating and sharing secrets securely.
+It provides an intuitive interface for users to generate random secrets or upload their own, and securely share them with others.
+Check out the [demo website](https://yopass.se/) to see Yopass in action.

 ## Prerequisites